Z-Puyu/hive-mind/README.md

 On Firestore, we created a "userProjects" collection, which contains all users that have been registered with our application.
 Each user points to a sub-collection named "projects" where all the projects owned by the user are stored.
 Once the user is directed to the Dashboard, he or she will see the project manager.
 The application will send a request to the database to retrieve the data of all of the user's projects and display them as entries of a vertical list.

-Currently, every entry will display the project name and date of last update, and the projects are ranked in order of last update time by default.
+Currently, every entry will display the file name, tags, owner's user name and the date of last update of the project, and the projects are ranked in order of last update time by default.
+Alternatively, the user can also rank the projects by file name or owner's user name.
+Clicking on the corresponding table heading cell switches between ascending and descending ranking.
 Clicking on the entry will re-direct the user to the editor page with the corresponding project loaded.
 All changes of project contents thereafter will be automatically saved in real time to the database.

 The user can click on the "Create New Project" button to set up a new project, which pops up a window for the user to enter the project name.
 On pressing "confirm" button, the application will first check the validity of the project name.
 If the project name is empty or is the same as another existing project, the webpage will alert the user with a message.
 Otherwise, the new project will be created successfully and its data will be send to the database.

 The user can also rename or delete a project by clicking on the corresponding button beside the entry in the manager.
 When renaming, the same validation process for project name applies.

 To help new users quickly learn the various features of our application, their project manager will have a default example project on successful registration.

+##### Tag Management

+The user may group several projects together using **tags**.
+To create a new tag, the user needs to click on the "New Tag" button and gives the tag a unique name and a colour.
+After the tags have been created, the user selects the projects to be grouped together by clicking the check boxes beside the project names, and click on the desired tags from a drop-down menu to apply them to (or toggle them off) the selected projects.

+Once successfully associated, the tags will be displayed beside the projects' name.
+There is a tag management panel to the left of the project manager, where the user can select one or more tags, so that only the projects containing the selected tags get displayed.

-#### [Future Plan]
+#### [Potential Additions]

-Currently, the project manager is not very interesting as only the most basic actions about file management have been implemented.
-In the next phase of development, we will extend the project manager with the following additions:

-1. The user should be able to rank projects differently, such as by file name or by file size.
-Each ranking method should also have "ascending" and "descending" options.
+There are some notable additions that we could make to the project management system, for example:

-2. The user should be able to export the projects, for example as PDFs.
+1. The user should be able to export the projects, for example as PDFs.

-3. The time stamp displayed for each project should be more precise to minutes instead of just dates.
+2. The time stamp displayed for each project should be more precise to minutes instead of just dates.

-4. The "tag" feature should be implemented.

 Furthermore, we would continue building on the authentication process.
 We plan to add other login methods such as Facebook and Github.
-There should also be a user profile page where the user can configure his or her personal credential such as avatar icon, description, user name, e-mail address etc.

-#### [Potential Additions]

 There are a few potentially complex features that could be added to the project manager.
 For instance, since our editor supports $\LaTeX$ input, it would be good if a user can import $\LaTeX$ source code, which can then be converted to a project.